Direct Oral Anticoagulants (DOACs)

 - Twice-daily dosing may increase chance for non-compliance

-- Few available antidotes in case of complications
+- Not all DOACs have FDA-approved antidotes in case of complications

 Potential Side Effects of Direct Oral Anticoagulant Medications